For information regarding Conditional Acceptance, click here.

 Note: Not all Online Program offerings are available to residents of all U.S. states.
 Please contact an admissions representative for further information.

-- Identify cultural factors impacting the field of Psychology according to historical and current issues.
+- Students will identify cultural factors impacting the field of Psychology according to historical and current issues.

-- Explain the connection between theory, concepts, research, and clinical application in the field for current and emerging issues.
+- Students will explain the connection between theory, concepts, research, and clinical application in the field for current and emerging issues.

-- Appraise professional growth in the field of Psychology including The Ethical Principles of Psychologists and Code of Conduct.
+- Students will appraise professional growth in the field of Psychology including The Ethical Principles of Psychologists and Code of Conduct.

 Bachelor of Arts in Psychology: 180 Credits